 Pattern: A standard Figure-4 pattern centered on the estimated low-level or, preferably, mid-level center, oriented such that the radial passes are aligned along and perpendicular to the direction of vertical tilt of the circulation center.
 In the absence of previous TDR analyses, the mid-level center can be estimated by the region of coldest infrared brightness temperatures from geostationary satellite imagery.
-After completion of this pattern, it is preferred that P-3 Module #1 ("Vortex Alignment Module") be flown.
+If possible, the first inbound-outbound center pass should be oriented (to the best it can be determined) along the direction of the low-level to mid-level center tilt.
+After completion of the Figure-4 pattern, it is preferred that P-3 Module #1 ("Vortex Alignment Module") be flown.

-Flight altitude: 10-12 kft, either radar or pressure altitude; potentially up to 20 kft, if hazard avoidance possible
+Flight altitude: 10-12 kft, either radar or pressure altitude; potentially up to 20 kft, safety permitting if aircraft icing is not an issue.